sonnygeorge/pyalert/README.md

 Instead of cluttering your code with complex catching logic and `log`/`print` statements to indicate when certain occurances arise, `pyalert` facilitates an intuitive segregation of such concerns with a unit-test-like design pattern...

-As is often done with unit tests, let's define a class that contains our alerts...
+As would often be the case with unit tests, let's define a class that contains our alerts...

 Note how we use the `@alert_conf` decorator to configure the runtime behavior of each alert method...